pingcap/blog/tikv-prewrite-request-life-story.md

 ## The Read Apply phase

-After a “long” wait (a few milliseconds are actually long for a computer), the TiKV node that sends the network message finally receives responses from other follower nodes, and saves the reply messages in the peer's mailbox.
+After a "long" wait (a few milliseconds are actually long for a computer), the TiKV node that sends the network message finally receives responses from other follower nodes, and saves the reply messages in the peer's mailbox.
 Now the prewrite request enters the Read Apply phase.
 The following figure shows the workflow in this phase:

 ![Read Apply phase workflow](media/read-apply-phase-workflow.png)
 <div class="caption-center"> Read Apply phase workflow </div>